The World’s Fastest Indian – Not Where You Would Expect It!

-The World’s Fastest Indian is one of my favourite movies because it is a true story of how a complete underdog went after his dream – and won!
+The World’s Fastest Indian is one of my favourite movies because it is a true story of how a complete underdog (Australian Slang for someone who isn’t expected to win) went after his dream – and won!

-A couple of years ago, Anthony Hopkins portrayed Burt Munro in ‘The World’s Fastest Indian‘ Movie.
+A few years ago, Anthony Hopkins portrayed Burt Munro in ‘The World’s Fastest Indian‘ Movie.

 Burt Munro was a crazy New Zealander who pushed his home made, and highly modified 1920′s Indian Motorcycle past the 300 km/hr barrier in 1967 at the Bonneville Flats in the United States to break the land speed record for his class of motorbike.

-The trailer for The World’s Fastest Indian is shown below.
+The trailer for the movie is shown below.

 It’s a great movie.
 If you haven’t seen it, check it out.